jillesvangurp/www.jillesvangurp.com/pages/index.md

 - Help you scale your IOT or geospatial architecture.
 I've been building and scaling backend software for most of this century and have been building geo spatial software for most of that time.
 - Help you with your Elasticsearch architecture.
 I've done several projects in recent years helping customers with complicated upgrades of their Elasticsearch setup, query optimizations, ETL, and more.
 I have about 15 years of experience with search and have been an early adopter of Elasticsearch.
 - Help you with generic Kotlin/Spring Boot projects.
-I've been working with Java since it was released in 1995.
+I've been working with Java since its release in 1995.
 These days I prefer Kotlin.
 If you want to migrate to Kotlin, I can help you get started.

 I'm **available** for both short focused projects as well as longer projects.
 For short projects I prefer to work with concrete goals where I can come in as a specialist and add value.
 I charge a premium daily rate for my services and typically work in senior backend engineering / CTO type roles.
 With experience as a startup CTO and principal engineer & researcher, I bring a lot of experience to any team I join.